 - Authenticated birth certificate from NSO.

-If you’re married, bring also a photocopy of your marriage contract.
+If you’re married, bring also a photocopy of your marriage contract, as well as the birth certificates of your children (if applicable).

 - Recent proof of financial capacity.
 If you have a sponsor, they usually don’t need to see your proof of financial solvency; but still, they tend to ask for this, so it’s best to provide it just so you’re prepared: